Back to all posts

 A brief conversation can tell you a lot about their experience and approach, helping you feel more relaxed and confident going into your session.

-Know What to Expect from a Pro
+What to Expect from a True Professional

 A professional Ashiatsu Deepfeet Bar Therapy session is a unique and deeply relaxing experience.
 Your therapist will use overhead bars for balance and support, allowing them to apply smooth, gliding strokes with their feet.
 This technique allows for a much broader and more consistent pressure than is possible with hands or elbows, which is why it’s so effective for releasing tight muscles in the neck, shoulders, and back.
 You should feel a deep, soothing compression that works to release knots and tension without the sharp or poky feeling that can sometimes come with traditional deep tissue massage.
 Your comfort is the top priority, and a skilled therapist will check in with you to ensure the pressure is just right.